Please ensure Javascript is enabled for purposes of website accessibility

 Best Safe Investment #2: Consumer Staples

-Based on several measures of volatility, financial stocks and energy stocks have been by far the most volatile sectors over the past couple years.
+Based on several measures of volatility, financial stocks and energy stocks have been by far the most volatile sectors over the past few decades.
 The least volatile sectors?
 Consumer staples are some of the best safe investments.

 A more traditional play on the consumer staples sector would be a food company like Flowers Foods (FLO), maker of Wonder Bread and other packaged bakery goods.